gomig/mig/README.md

 ### Configuration

 To configure your project template you need to put `mig.json` file in the root of your project.
-All configuration file `rules` value accessable in template compile.
+All configuration file `rules` value accessable in template syntax with rule name.

 - **name:** Template name.
 - **intro:** Introduction text to show before start configuration.